1 Introduction

 The content template is instantiated if and only

-attribute has evaluated to true.
+if the test attribute has evaluated to true.

 <!-- Category: template --> <stx:else> <!-- Content: template --> </stx:else>

-This instruction must follow immediately after stx:if
+This instruction must follow immediately after stx:if; a

 non-recoverable error must be reported otherwise.
 The content

-template is instantiated if and only if the test
+template is instantiated if and only if the test attribute

-of the preceding stx:if
+of the preceding stx:if instruction has evaluated to

 false.